cobbler/cobbler/docs/cobblerd.rst

 Cobblerd
 ***********************************

-cobbler - a provisioning and update server
+Cobbler - a provisioning and update server

 Preamble
 ########

-We will refer to cobblerd here as "cobbler" because cobblerd is short for cobbler-daemon which is basically the server.
+We will refer to `cobblerd` here as "cobbler" because `cobblerd` is short for cobbler-daemon which is basically the server.
 The CLI will be referred to as Cobbler-CLI and Koan as Koan.

 Description